antgonzales/antgonzales.github.io/_posts/2014-09-01-moved-to-boston.markdown

 ## Funny things I’ve noticed about New England

   1. The Red Sox are Gods.
   2. Dunkin Donuts is no joke for New Englanders.
+Do yah want cream and sugah wit yah cahfee?
   3. New Englanders are infamous for being unfriendly on the surface, but they’re great if you strike up a conversation.
 They love being tough.
   4. California is seen as a magical, amazing place.
   5. Winter is coming, always.